aryamokashi137/wireshark-traffic-analysis/README.md

-# Network Traffic Analysis using Wireshark - Cybersecurity Project 2
+# Network Traffic Analysis using Wireshark - Beginner Cybersecurity Project

 ## 🔎 Overview
 This project focuses on analyzing network traffic using **Wireshark** to identify the differences between legitimate and malicious packets.